Bringing Everything Together

 Il vero tesoro non era oro, ma i ricordi preziosi della loro famiglia.

-โ†’ The real treasure wasn't gold, but the precious memories of their family.
+โ†’ The real treasure was not gold, but the precious memories of their family.

 Marco era felice.